 The Suntech Keiryu Special 27 is not the rod I would choose to go looking for 16"

 fish.
 I intended it to be a small stream rod, not a big fish rod.
-That said, it would be nice to know that if you happened to hook the king of the stream, you could actually land it.
+That said, it is nice to know that if you happen to hook the king of the stream, you can actually land it.